DataBiosphere/jade-data-repo/README.md

 ## Create kubernetes cluster

 In the google cloud console, within your personal project, go to Kubernetes Engine -> Clusters and create a cluster.
-In the default pool section change nodes to 1 and click node pool options.
-Change boot disk size to 10G.
-At the bottom of the page, click the Advanced section and click the checkbox to enable VPC native.
+In the default pool section change nodes to 1 and click "More node pool options".
+Change boot disk size to 10G and click Save.
+At the bottom of the page, click the "Availability, networking, security and additional features" link and click the checkbox to enable VPC native.
 Then click create.

 Once your cluster has finished creating, click the Connect button next to you cluster info.
 Copy the command and execute it on your local system.
 Now, if you click on docker -> kubernetes you should see a check next to the cluster you just created.